 1. Are support persons still allowed in and if so, how many support people may be in the room?

 Be specific and leave nothing to chance.
-Birth can have enough surprises, help your client to be as calm as possible by knowing what to expect, at least a little.
+Birth can have enough surprises, help your client to be as calm as possible by having as much information as possible and knowing what to expect, at least a little.